From Sunday to Sabbath: The Puritan Origins of Modern Seventh-day Sabbatarianism

 Stephen Mumford and his wife had been members of the Tewkesbury Baptist congregation (later called the Natton Baptist church).
 In 1986 Oscar Burdick discovered that the coded record book of this church had been deposited in the Gloucestershire County Record Office.
 Among the members listed in code were the Mumfords.
 Tewkesbury was a mixed Baptist congregation, containing recent converts to the seventh-day as well as Sunday observers.30

 The Mumfords came to Newport, Rhode Island, in large part for the religious freedom available to them there.
 Baptists were welcome in Rhode Island when other colonies persecuted them.
 Finding no other seventh-day observers with whom they could worship, the Mumfords did as they had done in England — they worshiped with Sunday-observing Baptists, believers whom the Mumfords considered to be of the same basic Christian faith.
-As a result of the Mumfords' example, it was not long before other Baptists in Newport converted to seventh-day Sabbatarianism.
+It was not long before other Baptists in Newport converted to seventh-day Sabbatarianism.

 Others have told the story of how these events led in 1672 to the founding of the first seventh-day congregation in the Americas.
 Although the seventh-day Baptist faith nearly vanished from the British Isles by 1800, it flourished in the colonies.
 (The Seventh Day Baptist Church organized its General Conference in the early 1800s).
 In large part this can be explained by the enduring respect throughout Puritan New England for the Ten Commandments.